hypi-universe/docs-legacy/content/reference/02-arcql.md

 ```

 In summary, the Geo Location features of ArcQL, can be described to satisfy the following:
-* Any object with float fields can be used - not just Coordinate as shown in example
+* Any object with float fields can be used - not just GPS as shown in example
 * The value of the fields MUST be radians NOT degrees